Duality for graded Lie algebras: Introduction

 \subsection{Notation and conventions}

 Throughout this paper, we will denote by $\bk$ a fixed field of characteristic zero.
 Unmarked tensor products and Homs will be understood as taken over $\bk$.
 We will mostly be working in the category $\DGVect$ of differential $\Z$-graded (dg) vector spaces over $\bk$; our grading will always be cohomological and for a dg vector space $V$, we write $\HH^\bullet(V)$ for its cohomology; the degree of a homogeneous element $v\in V$ is denoted by $|v|$.
 The shift $V[k]$ of a graded vector space $V$ is defined as $V[k]^i=V^{i+k}$ and an element of $V[k]$ is denoted by $v[k],v\in V$.
-A dg algebra is a monoid in $\DGVect$ and a dg-coalgebra is a comonoid in $\DGVect$.
+An (associative, unital) dg algebra is a monoid in $\DGVect$ and a (coassociative, counital) dg-coalgebra is a comonoid in $\DGVect$.
 The category of dg-algebras will be denoted by $\DGA$.
 A graded dg algebra $A$ is \emph{augmented} if the unit map $\bk\to A$ admits a retract $\epsilon:A\to\bk$, the augmentation.
 Maps between augmented algebras are supposed to preserve augmentation.
 The augmentation ideal $\bar{A}$ is the kernel of $\epsilon$.
-The category of augmented dg-algebras will be denoted by $\DGA_*$.We will also work with the category $\DGL$ of dg Lie algebras.
+The category of augmented dg-algebras will be denoted by $\DGA_*$.
+We will also work with the category $\DGL$ of dg Lie algebras.
 Given a dg Lie algebra $\g$, we denote by $\U(\g)$ its universal enveloping dg algebra.

-Given two dg modules $M, N$ over a dg algebra $A$, we write $\Hom_A(M,N)$ for the dg vector space of $A$-homomorphisms from $M$ to $N$ and $\RHom_A(M,N)$ for the corresponding derived functor (which is, therefore, an object of $D(\bk)$).
+Given two dg modules $M, N$ over a dg algebra $A$ (assumed to be left unless indicated otherwise), we write $\Hom_A(M,N)$ for the dg vector space of $A$-homomorphisms from $M$ to $N$ and $\RHom_A(M,N)$ for the corresponding derived functor (which is, therefore, an object of $D(\bk)$).